Gulab Jamun with Coconut (South African Style)

 Ingredients

-Condensed milk: Condensed milk provides sweetness, moisture, and richness all in one.
-It keeps the dough soft and tender while giving the jamuns a beautiful golden color when fried.
-Use full-fat condensed milk for the creamiest, most luscious results.
+Condensed milk: It provides sweetness, moisture, and richness all in one, binding the dough and giving the gulab jamuns their soft, tender interior.
+Use full-fat condensed milk for the best results

-Semolina: Semolina adds a slight grainy texture, helping the gulab jamuns hold together while remaining soft inside.
-It balances the dough and prevents it from being too sticky.
-Use fine semolina for the softest texture.
+Semolina: Adds a subtle texture that helps the jamuns hold their shape while remaining soft inside.
+Use fine semolina for the softest result.

-In a large bowl, combine the self-raising flour, semolina, baking powder, bicarbonate of soda, and cardamom (elaichi) powder.
-Mix well to ensure the dry ingredients are evenly distributed.
+In a large bowl, combine the self-raising flour, semolina, baking powder, bicarbonate of soda, and cardamom powder.
+Mix well so everything is evenly distributed.

-Add the softened butter to the dry ingredients and gently rub it in with your fingers until the mixture resembles fine breadcrumbs.
-This helps create a light, tender texture in the dough.
+Add the softened butter to the dry mixture and rub it in gently with your fingertips until the mixture resembles fine breadcrumbs.
+This step creates a tender texture in the final jamun.

 Step 3: Add the Condensed Milk